Schwungus/nutpunch/README.md

 Before you can punch any holes in your peers' NAT, you will need a hole-punching server **with a public IP address** assigned.
 Querying a public server lets us bust a gateway open to the global network, all while the server relays the connection info for other peers to us.
 If you're just testing, you can use [our public instance](#public-instance) instead of [hosting your own](#hosting-a-nutpuncher-server).
 The current server implementation uses a lobby-based approach, where each lobby supports up to 16 peers and is identified by a unique ASCII string.

 In order to run your own hole-puncher server, you'll need to get the server binary from our [reference implementation releases](https://github.com/Schwungus/nutpunch/releases/tag/stable).
-Use [the batteries-included Docker image](https://github.com/Schwungus/nutpunch/pkgs/container/nutpuncher) to host a NutPuncher server on Linux.
-Winsock is a hard requirement for now, and the Docker image for Linux comes with everything you need to run a NutPuncher.
+[A Docker image](https://github.com/Schwungus/nutpunch/pkgs/container/nutpuncher) is also available for hosting a NutPuncher server on Linux.
 If you're in a pinch, don't have access to a public IP address, and your players reside on a LAN/virtual network such as [Radmin VPN](https://www.radmin-vpn.com), you can actually run NutPuncher locally and use your LAN IP address to connect to it.

 Once you've figured out how the players are to connect to your hole-puncher server, you can start coding up your game.
 [The complete example](src/test.c) might be overwhelming at first, but make sure to skim through it before you do any heavy networking.
 Here's the general usage guide for the NutPunch library: